rafaelcalunga/Bookworm/README.md

 - Build a list with @FetchRequest

 This app was made using the course **100 Days of SwiftUI** from [Hacking With Swift](https://www.hackingwithswift.com/100/swiftui/)

+The pictures used are by Ryan Wallace, Eugene Triguba, Jamie Street, Alvaro Serrano, Joao Silas, David Dilbert, and Casey Horner – you can get the originals from [Unsplash](https://unsplash.com)